caidue/dev-scope/README.md

 # DevScope

-This is a fullstack project that combines Quarkus (Java) backend with Angular frontend.
+This is a simple fullstack project that combines Quarkus (Java) backend with Angular frontend.
+No authentication or database required.

 ## Project Structure

 - `backend`: Quarkus application with REST endpoints
-- `db-migration`: Database migration scripts using Flyway
 - `docker-image`: Docker image configuration for the backend
-- `frontend`: Angular application with NgRx state management
+- `frontend`: Angular application
 - `environments`: Docker Compose configuration for development and production
 - `scripts`: Utility scripts for development and deployment